dkorn/manageiq-ansible-module/README.md

 The `manageiq_policy_assignment` module currently supports assigning and unassigning Policies and Policy Profiles on resources in manageiq.
 An example playbook [assign_policy.yml](assign_policy.yml) is provided.
-To unassign a policy/policy profile on a resource change `state=absent`.
+To unassign a policy/policy profile from a resource change `state=absent`.

 ### manageiq_custom_attributes module